Executive Editorial

 What is your role at the club currently?

-How do you feel that CU, CUP Girls and the GA support each other in the overall mission of CUSC?
+How do you feel that CU Northwest and CUP West can support the overall mission of CUSC?

-Each edition we focus on a CUPGOAL, and this time around it is OWNERSHIP.
+Each edition we focus on a CUPGOAL, and this time around it is AMBITION.
 How does that translate to the youth soccer world for you?

-Thanks to Kat for her continued work and for helping with our 'Staff Spotlight' feature.
+Thanks to Gary for for helping with our 'Staff Spotlight' feature and good luck with CU Northwest and CUP West!
 We look forward to sharing more information on another CUSC staff member in the next edition.
 Please reach out to

 content@cincinnnatiunitedsc.com if you have a nomination!